Robotic-System-Lab/Lictic-360/readme.md

    └── relay
 ```

 This project placed the required packages together inside `utils` folder.
-The lictic inside `./src` meant to contain launch file only, while the remaining packages are described below:
+The lictic inside `./src` meant to only contain launch files and their configuration, while the remaining packages are described below:
 1. `merger`: Transforms tf_tree from /odom and /scan to match each other and limit the LiDAR range
 2. `visual`: Visualize mapping results into PNG file inside `~/lictic/captured_map/[timestamp]`
 3. `gmapper`: LiDAR mapper node